-- (1) Based on information furnished to Unitil by the directors and officers.
-No director standing for election, no director whose term is continuing, with the exception of Mr. Schoenberger, and no officer beneficially owns more than one percent of the total outstanding shares.
-Options held under the 1989 Key Employee Stock Option Plan ("KESOP") and the 1998 Stock Option Plan represent unissued shares of common stock that remain unexercised and are not included in the total shares outstanding as of the record date. - (2) Included are 8,088 shares held by a member of Mr. Dalton's family.
-He has no voting rights or investment power with respect to, and no beneficial interest in, such shares. - (3) Included are 3,252 shares that are held in trust for Mr. Schoenberger under the terms of the Unitil Tax Deferred Savings and Investment Plan ("401(k)").
-Mr. Schoenberger has voting power only with respect to the shares credited to his account. - (4) Included are 40,388 option shares that Mr. Schoenberger has the right to purchase pursuant to the exercise of that option under the terms of the KESOP, and 60,000 fully-vested option shares that Mr. Schoenberger has the right to purchase upon the exercise of those options under the terms of the 1998 Stock Option Plan. - (5) Included are 14,300 shares of unvested restricted stock, which includes the 2007 grant of 3,300 shares of restricted stock awarded on February 9, 2007.
-All shares of restricted stock were granted under the terms and conditions of the Restricted Stock Plan. - (6) Included are 1,744 shares that are held in trust for Mr. Collin under the terms of the 401(k).
+- (1) Based on information furnished to Unitil by the Directors and executive officers.
+No Director standing for election, no Director whose term is continuing, with the exception of Mr. Schoenberger, and no executive officer beneficially owns more than one percent of the total outstanding shares.
+Options held under the 1998 Stock Option Plan represent unissued shares of common stock that remain unexercised and are not included in the total shares outstanding as of the record date. - (2) Included are 8,088 shares held by a member of Mr. Dalton's family.
+He has no voting rights or investment power with respect to, and no beneficial interest in, such shares. - (3) Included are 3,006 shares that are held in trust for Mr. Schoenberger under the terms of the Unitil Tax Deferred Savings and Investment Plan ("401(k)".)
+Mr. Schoenberger has voting power only with respect to the shares credited to his account.
+(4) Investment Plan ("401(k)".)
+Mr. Schoenberger has voting power only with respect to the shares credited to his account. - (4) Included are 60,000 fully-vested option shares that Mr. Schoenberger has the right to purchase upon the exercise of that option under the terms of the 1998 Stock Option Plan. - (5) Included are 10,050 shares of unvested restricted stock.
+All shares of restricted stock were granted under the terms and conditions of the Restricted Stock Plan. - (6) Included are 1,612 shares that are held in trust for Mr. Collin under the terms of the 401(k).
 Mr. Collin has voting power only with respect to the shares credited to his account.
-Also included are 5,000 shares that Mr. Collin has the right to purchase upon the exercise of options under the 1998 Stock Option Plan, and 4,030 unvested restricted shares granted under the terms and conditions of the Restricted Stock Plan. - (7) Included are 636 shares that are held in trust for Mr. Meissner under the terms of the 401(k).
+Also included are 5,000 option shares that Mr. Collin has the right to purchase upon the exercise of that option under the 1998 Stock Option Plan, and 2,993 unvested restricted shares granted under the terms and conditions of the Restricted Stock Plan. - (7) Included are 588 shares that are held in trust for Mr. Meissner under the terms of the 401(k).
 Mr. Meissner has voting power only with respect to the shares credited to his account.
-Also included are 3,000 shares that Mr. Meissner has the right to purchase upon the exercise of options under the 1998 Stock Option Plan, and 4,930 unvested restricted shares granted under the terms and conditions of the Restricted Stock Plan. - (8) Included are 7,500 shares that Mr. Gantz has the right to purchase upon the exercise of options under the 1998 Stock Option Plan, and 2,800 unvested restricted shares granted under the terms and conditions of the Restricted Stock Plan. - (9) Included are 732 shares that are held in trust for Mr. Black under the terms of the 401(k).
+Also included are 3,000 option shares that Mr. Meissner has the right to purchase upon the exercise of that option under the 1998 Stock Option Plan, and 3,443 unvested restricted shares granted under the terms and conditions of the Restricted Stock Plan. - (8) Included are 7,500 option shares that Mr. Gantz has the right to purchase upon the exercise of that option under the 1998 Stock Option Plan, and 1,950 unvested restricted shares granted under the terms and conditions of the Restricted Stock Plan. - (9) Included are 711 shares that are held in trust for Mr. Black under the terms of the 401(k).
 Mr. Black has voting power only with respect to the shares credited to his account.
-Also included are 6,000 shares that Mr. Black has the right to purchase upon the exercise of options under the 1998 Stock Option Plan, and 1,755 unvested restricted shares granted under the terms and conditions of the Restricted Stock Plan. - (10) Included are 133,888 shares that Executive Officers have the right to purchase upon the exercise of options under both the KESOP and the 1998 Stock Option Plan, and 32,380 shares of unvested restricted stock granted under the terms and conditions of the Restricted Stock Plan.
-For additional information on the KESOP, 1998 Stock Option Plan, and the Restricted Stock Plan, see the Compensation Discussion and Analysis beginning on page 23.
-No shares held by any director or officer have been pledged.
+Also included are 6,000 option shares that Mr. Black has the right to purchase upon the exercise of that option under the 1998 Stock Option Plan, and 1,224 unvested restricted shares granted under the terms and conditions of the Restricted Stock Plan. - (10) Included are 93,500 shares that Executive Officers have the right to purchase upon the exercise of options under the 1998 Stock Option Plan, and 22,844 shares of unvested restricted stock granted under the terms and conditions of the Restricted Stock Plan.
+For additional information on the 1998 Stock Option Plan and the Restricted Stock Plan, see the Compensation Discussion and Analysis beginning on page 21.
+No shares held by any Director or executive officer have been pledged.